Help your children write better and give them life skills.

 Provide Your Kid A Place To Write

-It’s the first and maybe the most important step you can take to help your child write better.
+It’s the first and maybe the most critical step you can take to help your child write better.

 Of course, don’t forget to ensure proper lighting too.